-Building Information Modelling – or BIM as it is more commonly known – has become something of a buzz word for the construction sector since the Government launched its Construction 2025 strategy in 2011.
+Building Information Modelling – or BIM as it is more often known – has been something of a buzz phrase for the construction business since the Government published its Construction 2025 strategy in 2011.

-WITH more than half of construction firms now using Building Information Modelling (BIM) on at least some of their projects, concern is growing for smaller firms reluctant to take the plunge and adopt the technology.
+WITH more than half of construction businesses now utilising Building Information Modelling (BIM) on at least some of their projects, anxiety is increasing for smaller enterprises afraid to take the jump and adopt the technology.

-In April, the UK Government mandated that all centrally-funded public-sector building projects over £5 million must be BIM-enabled to at least Level 2 but there are fears that some companies are being left behind.
+In April, the UK Government stipulated that all centrally-funded public-sector building projects above £5 million must be BIM-enabled to at least Level 2 but there are fears that some enterprises are being left behind.

 The construction industry is well known for being slow to embrace change and with the adoption of BIM remaining a voluntary option for smaller level projects, Brendan Patchell, BIM strategy manager at construction specialist Morgan Sindall Professional Services (MSPS), has argued the new mandate has created a technological divide in the industry.

-And with BIM set to continue to transform the construction industry for the better, Marc Pickering, BIM manager at Keepmoat, says he is concerned that smaller firms see the technology as “new and scary” and are in danger of falling further behind in an increasingly digital world.
+And with BIM expected to continue to revolutionise the construction sector for the better, Marc Pickering, BIM manager at Keepmoat, says he is concerned that smaller enterprises regard the technology as “new and scary” and are in danger of falling further behind in an increasingly digital world.

-So what is BIM and why should construction firms adopt it?
+So what is BIM and why should construction businesses adopt it?

-Defined by Mott MacDonald as “a coordinated set of processes, supported by technology, that adds value through creating, managing and sharing a digital information model of an asset throughout its lifecycle,” BIM has the potential to bring together every component within a construction project and “is the way forward for the industry,” says London-based chartered architect Simone de Gale.
+“a coordinated set of processes, supported by technology, that adds value through creating, managing and sharing a digital information model of an asset throughout its lifecycle,” says London-based chartered architect Simone de Gale, defining it as “is the way forward for the industry,”

-De Gale, who uses BIM in her own practice, says the adoption of the technology “provides an excellent tool for design development and discussion amongst the design team”.
+De Gale, who utilises BIM in her own business, says the adoption of the technology “provides a fantastic tool for design development and discussion amongst the design team”.

 Pickering argues that “BIM allows for design, review, alterations and revised design to take place in a virtual world, reducing costly on site re-works that we traditionally see” that it is also a tool for empowering a team to assume collective responsibility.

 And while the UK government initiative and Level 2 requirement have both been catalysts for industry focus with more and more clients now asking for BIM, Jim Smith, technical director and BIM sector leader at engineering consultancy MLM Group, believes failure to adopt the technology will be detrimental because “larger contractors insist on their supply chain being able to do BIM.”

-Despite its name, the benefits of BIM are not restricted to just buildings but can be used across the construction sector, as Mott MacDonald discovered.
+Building information modelling (BIM), despite its name, can be applied across the whole construction industry, as Mott MacDonald discovered.

-With a global BIM initiative starting in 2010, the engineering consultancy was an early adopter.
-Using industry standard Autodesk and Bentley software as well as technologies from Trimble, Shennan says: “we were quick to recognise that BIM applies to all kinds of infrastructure projects,” and cites the upgrade of London’s Victoria Station as representing leading practice at the time.
+The engineering consultancy was an early adopter of the global BIM programme, which began in 2010.
+Shennan states, “we were quick to recognise that BIM applies to all kinds of infrastructure projects,” and cites the upgrading of London’s Victoria Station as leading practise at the time, using industry standard Autodesk and Bentley software as well as Trimble technologies.

-Having started their BIM journey in 2012, the MLM Group has also utilised BIM procedures on schools, energy for waste facilities, residential, medical research facilities and offices – most recently while working on the Illumina Centre in Cambridge.
+Having began their BIM journey in 2012, the MLM Group has also utilised BIM techniques on schools, energy for waste facilities, residential, medical research facilities and offices – most recently when working on the Illumina Centre in Cambridge.

 “The majority of our projects are now designed in 3D and we link together our design, drawings and specification to avoid ambiguities.”
 Smith says of the reduction in errors and the simplicity with which adjustments can be made.

-Having used Revit on selected projects for a number of years, Keepmoat made the decision to implement the technology on every project in 2014 and has recently used it on two care home projects at Lawson House in Newcastle and Wylam Park in Throckley as well as a new build apartment scheme in Kenton.
+Keepmoat decided to utilise Revit on all projects in 2014 after using it for a few years on a few select ones.
+Keepmoat has recently used Revit on two care home projects in Newcastle, at Lawson House, and at Wylam Park in Throckley, as well as a new construction apartment project in Kenton.

-The housebuilders’ initial reason for implementing BIM was to help with onsite coordination, which can save time and money during the construction process, explains Pickering.
+The housebuilders’ primary motive for introducing BIM was to help with onsite coordination, which can save time and money during the construction process, adds Pickering.

-Although the BIM Task Force and the recently launched UK BIM Alliance are leading the industry-wide drive for awareness, education and adoption of BIM Level 2, affordability and complicated software is often a barrier for firms.
+Although the BIM Task Force and the recently created UK BIM Alliance are leading the industry-wide effort for awareness, education and adoption of BIM Level 2, affordability and difficult software is often a hurdle for enterprises.

-The Aconex’s Rob Phillpot says that BIM software can be difficult to learn and utilise for anyone other than architects and engineers with specialised training.
-“It also tends to be licensed on a per-user basis, which makes it expensive and limits access.”
+The Aconex’s Rob Phillpot says that BIM software can be tough to learn and utilise for anyone other than architects and engineers with specialised training.
+“It also tends to be licenced on a per-user basis, which makes it expensive and limits access.”

 “While work has been done to get standards such as Uniclass 2016 in place, more effort by software vendors to increase interoperability is needed,” he says, while support from larger companies could help smaller firms because they can set out “clear requirements and communicate these to their own suppliers, allowing them time to adjust with support where possible.”

-“This includes a cultural change in collaborative working and the rigour around data classification and information management,” Shennan explains.
+“This includes a cultural change in collaborative working and the rigour around data classification and information management,” Shennan continues.